meshcloud/meshcloud-docs/docs/meshcloud.project-metering.md

 Partner accounts can access tenant usage reports for all their assigned meshCustomers in the Administration Area via "Platforms" -> "Usage Reports".

-## Project Statement

-These are summarized views on all your tenant usages per project.
-They can be used as an input to actually bill the resources.
-An overview of all different cloud platforms used in the project is listed and additionally you also get the tenant usage reports listed below the overview.
-You can also access the previously described
-Detailed Tenant Reports from here.
+### Chargeback Statements

+Each project in meshStack is associated with a Chargeback Account.
+Tenant Usage Reports are booked into these Chargeback Accounts as soon as they are processed by meshStack.

+meshStack periodically generates account statements, called chargeback statements.
+These list all the charges incurred by tenants for this project that were booked in the selected period.

+> Note that chargeback statements aggregate usage reports by their **entry date** when they were charged to the chargeback account.
+This date is typically after the **report date** (i.e. time when the report was generated) of the usage reports booked.
+It's therefore possible that the chargeback statement for the month of June includes usage reports for the month of May etc.

-A chart in the project dashboard shows the total costs of the last project statements to get a quick overview of your project cost.
+A chart in the project dashboard shows the total amount charged as of the last chargeback statements to get a quick overview of your project cost.

-Customer Admins also have access to an overview of the Project Statements of all their projects in the Account Area via "Projects" -> "Project Statements".
-Also Partner accounts can access the project statements for all their assigned meshCustomers in the Administration Area via "Projects" -> "Project Statements".
+Customer Admins also have access to an overview of the Chargeback Statements of all their projects in the Account Area via "Projects" -> "Chargeback Statements".
+Also Partner accounts can access the chargeback statements for all their assigned meshCustomers in the Administration Area via "Projects" -> "Chargeback Statements".